jbahamon/jbahamon.github.io/_posts/2021-01-21-the-usual-game-scenes.markdown

 ### Some examples

-- Undertale, Chrono Cross, TWEWY, Final Fantasy 6, Golden Sun, Radiant Historia and the Pokémon series have a fully separate Battle Scene.
-Final Fantasy 6 and Golden sun can enter the Battle Scene from both the Local and World Scenes; the others can only do so via the Local Scene
+- Undertale, Chrono Cross, TWEWY, Final Fantasy VI, Golden Sun, Radiant Historia and the Pokémon series have a fully separate Battle Scene.
+Final Fantasy VI and Golden sun can enter the Battle Scene from both the Local and World Scenes; the others can only do so via the Local Scene

 - Chrono Trigger overlays its battles over the Local Scene, but it's a